hack-ink/subalfred/doc/src/user/cli/state.md

 Options:
       --at <HASH/NUM>
-          Export the data starting from this block
+          Export the data starting from this block.

+          Accept block hash or block number.

       --timeout <SECS>
           Timeout for the fetching